How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 • Are they using all features or only some of them?

-You need to check if these two measures at this stage prove your expectations related to the purchase and how customers are using the product.
-Remember that you cannot expect that everything will be ok and pass this stage for the first time.
 In most cases, you base your expectations on assumptions, and now you will get the facts.
 And facts aren’t the same as expectations based on assumptions.
-You will need to tweak your features and total offer and rebuild your MVP.
-In such a case, you will have not one MVP but several until you come to the results according to your expectation.
+You must tweak your features and total offer and rebuild your MVP.
+In such a case, you will have not one MVP but several until you achieve the results you expect.

 When you come to the final MVP that passes the customer’s control, you can say that you have a validated business idea.